ayushpradhan18/ayushpradhan18/README.md

 - 👯 I’m looking to collaborate on Data Science Projects
 - 🤔 I’m looking for help with Web Scrapping
 - 💬 Ask me about AI
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ayush-pradhan-845a19194/)
+- ⚡ Fun fact: Age Of Machines is near !!!
 - 😄 Pronouns: Data Knows Better
-- ⚡ Fun fact: Age Of Machines is near !!!